 In this Act —

-“employer” means any person (including a body corporate) by whom or on whose behalf any other person is employed to work on, in, or about a mine, and the term includes an agent or manager of an employer;
+employer means any person (including a body corporate) by whom or on whose behalf any other person is employed to work on, in, or about a mine, and the term includes an agent or manager of an employer;

-“Mine” and “mining” have the same meaning as in the Mining Act 1904 2;
+Mine and mining have the same meaning as in the Mining Act 1904 2;

-“Minister” means the Minister for Mines 3, or other responsible Minister of the Crown charged for the time being with the administration of this Act.
+Minister means the Minister for Mines 3, or other responsible Minister of the Crown charged for the time being with the administration of this Act.

 3. Appointment of officers